muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_JSON.md

 A *SYS_Fraction* is any of the following:

-* Any JSON `number` value
-that represents a finite number or signed zero value;
+* Any value of the JSON type `number` that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

 Not permitted for a *SYS_Fraction* is any of the following, to keep things more correct and simpler:

-* Any JSON `number` value that represents an infinity or NaN.
+* Any value of the JSON type `number` that represents an infinity or NaN.

 An *embedded_MUON_PT_Fraction* is any of the following: